NicoleMeyerData/T-SQL-Cumulative_Percent_Using_Nested_CTEs/README.md

 # T-SQL-Cumulative_Percent_Using_Nested_CTEs
-This is an example of a query written in T-SQL to generate a daily cumulative % for a set of metrics using nested CTE tables
+This is an example of a query written in T-SQL to generate a daily cumulative % for a set of metrics using nested CTEs

 ---/// * SQL Functions Referenced ///*---

----Nested CTE Tables
+---Nested CTEs

 ---Windows Functions (PARTITION BY, ORDER BY)